Cherokee Rose

 from proud people who bore the ultimate cost.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “The trail was long, the journey harsh”, “One went to heaven, one was sent to hell” and “White petals, a sign of those tears.”
+- Imagery: The poem evokes vivid imagery that appeals to the senses.
+Phrases such as “The trail was long, the journey harsh,” “One went to heaven, one was sent to hell,” and “White petals, a sign of those tears” create powerful visual and emotional impressions.

-- Juxtaposition: The poem also shows different ideas put together for juxtaposition, such as “One nation prospered, one nation fell.”
+- Juxtaposition: The poem places contrasting ideas side by side, as in the line “One nation prospered, one nation fell,” highlighting colonialism’s inherent unfairness.

 Quotes to be Used

-These lines from ‘Cherokee Rose’ are relevant to use when teaching the ravages of colonialism in America.
+These lines from “Cherokee Rose” are particularly impactful when teaching about the devastating effects of colonialism in America.

 Seven petals for seven tribes